inko-lang/website/source/faq.html.md

 ### Why write the VM in Rust?

-While the creator has experience with other systems languages such as C, they did not feel comfortable writing a virtual machine in these languages.
+While we have experience with other systems languages such as C, we do not feel comfortable writing a virtual machine in these languages.
 Rust makes it much harder to shoot yourself in the foot, comes with a nice package manager, built-in unit testing, type inference, and many other features not found in C or C++.

 ### Why use a garbage collector?